expede/exceptional/README.md

 understand fully, and cleaner than optimistic flow, and arguably more convenient than the classic tagged status.

+This is a classic inversion of control, and allows for very flexible patterns.
+For example, using [`>>>`](#finally-raise) (ie: `raise` if exception, otherwise continue) sidesteps the need for separate bang functions.

+Just like the classic FP wisdom: if it doubt, pass it back to the caller to handle.

 ## Examples

 ### [Escape Hatch](https://hexdocs.pm/exceptional/Exceptional.Value.html)